antonzh2048/SmsMatrix/README.md

 # Modifications in this fork
 Added input field for preffix for room names.
--Example: room preffix is set to "SMS " then room names wiil be
+- Example: room preffix is set to "SMS " then room names wiil be
-    -SMS Contact name 1
+    - SMS Contact name 1
-    -SMS Contact name 2
+    - SMS Contact name 2